Mikejo5000/vsts-docs-pr/docs/work/customize/show-bugs-on-backlog.md

 ## Set your team's preferences for tracking bugs
 <!---
 > [!NOTE]
->**Feature availability**: You can manage all your team settings from a common configuration dialog from VSTS and TFS 2015.1 and later versions.
+>**Feature availability**: You can manage all your team settings from a common configuration dialog from Azure Codex and TFS 2015.1 and later versions.
 -->

 1. From your team's backlog page, click the ![gear icon](../_img/icons/team-settings-gear-icon.png) (gear icon) to open the common configuration team settings.